mattischrome/blogischrome/_posts/2013-07-24-ibrahim-el-salahi-at-tate-modern.markdown

 date: "2013-07-24"
 title: "Ibrahim El-Salahi At Tate Modern"
 categories: Art
-tags: [Art, Tate Modern, Ibrahim El-Salahi]
+tags: [Art, Tate Modern, Ibrahim El-Salahi, Thirteen]
 ---

 Ibrahim El-Salahi is a modernist artist from Sudan.
 I believe this exhibition is a first for an African artist at the Tate Modern.
 Much like [the Choucair show](choucair-at-tate-modern) (which is still on everyone!), it's an engaging but too short introduction to an interesting artist that you have probably never heard of.